SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 			- majestic, yet blinded. another bit of justaposition?
 		- the effect of the torchlight was sinister
 			- again, kurtz pre-trip.
 The truth is sinister, scary.
+			- corrupting the colonizer
+				- shown by kurtz rejecting the colonialist ways
-			- the thing that the
+			- dont see the torch, nor the effect of the torch

 - p3: ship
 	- fires at a supposed enemy, which doesn't exist (doesn't matter if it exists, it's irrelevant)